Siddhi268/Deep-Learning/DL Project/README.md

 ### Data Imbalance

-It is evident from the below plot that data is highly imbalanced.
+It is evident from the below pie-plot that data is highly imbalanced.
 The dataset has only 492 fraudulent transactions out of a total of 284,807 transactions, which is a mere 0.17%.

 ![imbalance](https://user-images.githubusercontent.com/73767113/145210985-66ee4bb3-790d-457b-9f5c-7366c2cab1e5.jpg)